The CNYRIC Food Service Technology Support Team

 A cafeteria is a pretty rough environment for high tech equipment.
 Our solutions have been tested in these situations and deliver a very high degree of durability and consistent performance.
 If something should break, we have equipment available to keep you running while the broken equipment is repaired.
 Replacement hardware is available within 24 hours.
 However, we always make every effort to provide equipment within a shorter time period.

 We work with product manufacturers to review and then update the products whenever a new release is made available.
-This preliminary testing assures new changes work as expected.
+Our preliminary testing assures updates work as expected.
 Any changes to the software are documented and turned into quick, user-friendly training materials for the people within the district who are impacted by the updates.

 As needed, we will also be on-site to fine tune the software on the systems used by food service managers.
 This keeps your technology running smoothly.

 Late August and early September are especially hectic for food service personnel.
 The CNYRIC team conducts all of the tasks that are suggested by the vendor, plus we add in our own to make sure that your food service lines are ready for the arrival of students.
 Our goal is to make that first day as smooth as possible.
 Some of the tasks we conduct are:

 Verify income guidelines;

 Update menu items to match your needs;